 Oil Boilers have temper tantrums the same way as our vehicles do when the proper maintenance is not provided.
 When a tune up on our vehicle is overdue, it refuses to work, so will the boiler and it will break down.
-The last thing you want to experience is waking up in a cold house and bathing with cold water.
+The last thing you want to experience is waking up in a cold house and bathing in cold water.
 Calling the boiler names and yelling at it will not make the boiler work.
 There are a few things you can check before you have to call a professional technician to fix the boiler.

 How Do I Check For Boiler Problems?